mhorpheus/test/DFIR-Engagement-Status-Report.md

 **Example of Summary of Findings:**

-IBM IRIS performed forensic analysis of the disk image associated with the ACME host “CNZEP001” and determined the following:
+IBM XFIR performed forensic analysis of the disk image associated with the ACME host “CNZEP001” and determined the following:

 •**The earliest confirmed evidence of compromise occurred on September 08, 2018 at 10:26:26 UTC**